fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 hopeful_clarke
 ```

-Create the a file <i>index.js</i> to your current directory and write _console.log('Hello, World')_ inside it.
+Create a file <i>index.js</i> to your current directory and write _console.log('Hello, World')_ inside it.
 No need for containers yet.

 Next, let's skip installing Node altogether.
 There are plenty of useful Docker images in Docker Hub ready for our use.
-Let us use now [https://hub.docker.com/_/Node](https://hub.docker.com/_/Node), a image that has Node readily installed.
+Let's use the image [https://hub.docker.com/_/Node](https://hub.docker.com/_/Node), which has Node already installed.
 We only need to pick a version.

 By the way, the _container run_ accepts _--name_ flag that we can use to give a name for the container.